About Post-Traumatic Stress Disorder

 Treating Post-Traumatic Stress Disorder at UT Health Austin

-PTSD is usually treated with a combination of medication (e.g., antidepressants) and psychotherapy to help you process your experiences.
-Your doctor will work with you to determine the best course of treatment.
+PTSD can be treated with psychotherapy, medication (e.g., antidepressants), or a combination of the two.
+Your clinician will work with you to determine the best course of treatment.

 Care Team Approach

 At UT Health Austin, we take a multidisciplinary approach to your care.
 This means you will benefit from the expertise of multiple specialists across a variety of disciplines caring for you in one place to avoid having to schedule multiple appointments with providers at locations all over the city.
-The Adult Psychiatry care team includes a psychiatrist, psychiatric nurse practitioner, and psychologist who work together to help you get back to the things in your life that matter most to you.
+Your care team will include specialists that are nationally recognized leaders at the forefront of their fields and may be comprised of psychiatrists, psychologists, social workers, and a psychiatric nurse practitioner who work together to help you get back to the things in your life that matter most to you.

 Your initial appointments will be scheduled with the team’s psychiatrist to collect a comprehensive history, clarify presenting concerns, and discuss potential treatment options.
 If warranted, treatment recommendations may include ongoing psychiatric care provided by a psychiatric advanced registered nurse practitioner (ARNP) and/or behavioral therapy services provided by a psychologist.